Prostitution in Brazil: Last years

-The state of Minas Gerais is the seat of the busy Aprosmig (Association of Prostitutes in Minas Gerais).
-It became famous because of the annual election of Miss Prostitute, and it organized English courses for the prostitutes before the Soccer World Cup 2014 in Brazil and the Olympic Summer Games 2016. and access to insurances for the sex workers.
-By its initiative prostitutes working in the streets can be paid cashless, too.
-The Aprosmig has also a little sex-museum.
+The state of Minas Gerais is home to the Association of Prostitutes of Minas Gerais (Associacao das Prostitutas de Minas Gerais, Aprosmig).
+The association came to public attention as a result of an annual contest in Belo Horizonte to award the title of Miss Prostitute, and it organized English language courses for prostitutes before the Soccer World Cup 2014 in Brazil and the Olympic Summer Games 2016.
+As a result of one of its initiatives, prostitutes working on the streets of Belo Horizonte were able to take credit card payments.
+Aprosmig also runs a small sex museum.

-The limit between prostitutes and non-prostitutes is becoming more and more fluid, as there are more and more opportunities and non-professional prostitutes, who are offering their body only when they need money or other goods.
-Besides the classical survival sex, women and teenager offer sex to get a mobile or other product, to pay their or their parents debts or they are looking for immaterial advantages.
-Women and girls are selling themselves from time to time at the streets or the beach or are forced to by their partners, to get the sum to pay some extra expenses.
-Oral sex is not regarded as a real sex among the teenagers, and therefore it is not considered as a form of prostitution.
-While official estimates are based on one million Brazilian prostitutes, much higher numbers are mentioned by free associations.
-In the formerly network Orkut, up to 30% of all surveyed women and girls in various surveys stated that they had already performed sexual services for money or other benefits or goods.
-10% of the surveyed women voted that they had oral sex for the first time younger than 10 years.
-Other opportunity considered no prostitution is working as a cam-girl in the internet.

-The most important districts devoted to commercial sex are the Vila Mimosa in Rio de Janeiro or the Rua Augusta in Sao Paulo, are well known.
+The most important districts devoted to commercial sex are the Vila Mimosa in Rio de Janeiro or the Rua Augusta in São Paulo, are well known.
 In the Rua Guaicurus in Belo Horizonte, Capital of the Federal State Minas Gerais, there are hundreds of naked or half-naked girls in small rooms or in front of them, where they can be seen and contacted by the men passing through the floors.
 Therefore, the houses are always teeming with slippery men who often do not even want to buy sex, but searching only the free visual stimuli.
-The fees are very cheap, but despite of the large number of prostitutes, many girls get more than 20 clients per 12-hour shift.
+The fees are very cheap, but despite the large number of prostitutes, many girls get more than 20 clients per 12-hour shift.
 A prostitute needs between four and fifteen customers to pay the room rent.
 The rooms are small, poorly ventilated, dark and mostly without bathroom.

 In April 2021, many prostitutes in Minas Gerais participated in a work stoppage with the goal of being recognized as a priority group for COVID-19 vaccines.